 DropDMG is a utility for creating disk images in Mac OS X's device image (DMG) format.
 Disk images are a wonderful way of packing entire folders or disks into a single file, either for transport across the Internet or simply for achival.
-Unlike StuffIt and Tar archives, they preserve long filenames and Mac and Unix metadata.
+Unlike other archival methods, they preserve both long filenames and Mac and Unix metadata.
 DMG images may be created using Apple's Disk Copy utility, and Disk Copy can also "mount" an image-make its contents accessible as if they resided on an inserted CD-ROM.
-Although Disk Copy comes free with Mac OS X, DropDMG goes beyond what Disk Copy offers, both in power and ease of use.
+Although Disk Copy comes free with Mac OS X, DropDMG goes beyond what Disk Copy offers, both in power and ease of use